Edillower/HeyMavic/LOG.md

 ## Feb 23 Update Notes (by Eddie):
 - Added the tracking of user's and drone's location on Google Map

+## Feb 25 Update Notes (by Eddie):
+- Map UI changed
+- Switch map and fpv on click

 ## Feb XX Update Notes (by XXXX):
 - ALWAYS update this log when changes are made!!!